Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/CSEcon/README.md

-# Reflection on Computer Science, Economics, and AI
+# Reflection on Milestone 1

 ### **When computer science meets economics**